Proxyeconomics, the inevitable corruption of proxy-based competition: Detailed model description

-\subsection{Competition and Model Time-course}
+\subsection{Competition and model time-course}

-A central variable, which is likely to impact individual decisions as well as system level selection, is competition.
-For a given population, we define competition simply as the fraction of 'losing' agents $c \in [0,1]$, i.e. agents in danger of (professionally) dying due to insufficient proxy-performance at a given time point.
-For instance, in intense competition ($c=0.9$) an agent has to be in the top 10\% of proxy-performers to be a 'winner'.
-This then affects both the psychological decision mechanism (agents desire to win) and system level selection as described below.\\ The model proceeds in time steps, each of which is subdivided into a decision phase and an evolution phase.
-In the decision phase all agents are drawn in random order to adjust their efforts to maximize utility given their preferences, observed competitive rank (of proxy performance) and talent.
-In the evolution phase, losing proxy-performers are subject to probabilistic death, and are instantaneously replaced by offspring from winning proxy-performers, such that the population size stays constant.
-Together, this models a competitive system in which agents make their decisions based on their individually observed proxy-performances of all other agents, but are unsure about the exact time frame of competition, i.e. to which degree other agents might still change their proxy performance before a selection event might occur.
-The continuous repeated comparisons, occurring in consecutive time steps resemble what has been called 'multi-contest tournament' \citep{Fu2015}.
+Competition is a central variable, which is likely to impact individual decisions as well as system-level selection.
+For a given population, we define competition simply as the fraction of `losing' agents $c \in [0,1]$, i.e. agents in danger of (professionally) dying due to insufficient proxy-performance at a given time point.
+Professional death (briefly refereed to as death) refers to the permanent elimination from the respective system.
+For instance, in intense competition ($c=0.9$) an agent has to be in the top 10\% of proxy-performers to be a `winner'.
+This then affects both the psychological decision mechanism and system-level selection as described below.\\ The model proceeds in time steps, each of which is subdivided into a decision phase and an evolution phase.
+In the decision phase all agents are drawn in random order to adjust their efforts to maximize utility given their individual properties ($\theta, t$. see below) and the currently observed competitive rank (of proxy performance).
+In the evolution phase, losing proxy performers are subject to stochastic death, and are instantaneously replaced by offspring from winning proxy-performers, such that the population size stays constant.
+Together, this models a competitive system in which agents make their decisions based on the observed proxy-performances of all other agents, but are unsure about the exact time frame of competition, i.e. to which degree other agents might still change their proxy performance before a selection event might occur.
+The continuous repeated comparisons, occurring in consecutive time steps resemble what has been called `multi-contest tournament' \cite{Fu2015}.